 Sometimes regionalization includes actual infrastructure consolidation but can also mean shared managerial, operator and/or treatment costs.
 All of these aim to eliminate redundancy and create economies of scale to allow small systems to afford day-to-day operations and necessary upgrades.
 It also often attracts more state and federal infrastructure funding, which is especially important at a time when regulations are becoming ever more stringent.
 Regional collaboration is not a one-size-fits-all approach—each community is unique and the best option for that particular community/region needs to be explored and requires community buy-in to be viable.

 RCAC has facilitated dozens of regionalization projects throughout New Mexico and has recently begun the same in California.
 In the next five years, we hope to have at least one regionalization project in progress in all of the states that we serve.
 Also, we would like to expand the regionalization concept to include housing and community projects.

 Regional collaboration is a long and arduous process that requires expert facilitation and mediation.
 Successful collaboration includes an engineering feasibility study, as well as governance and financial planning.
 RCAC is working to develop a flexible proven framework for communities to follow to ensure that the process is done correctly with facilitation and technical expertise, as needed.
 This and community support is necessary to ensure that a regional project is financially, technically and managerially sustainable.

-For more information, please contact Olga Morales, regional manager, via email at firstname.lastname@example.org or call (575) 382-6992, or complete our Request for Assistance.
+For more information, please contact Olga Morales, assistant director, via email at firstname.lastname@example.org or call (575) 382-6992, or complete our Request for Assistance.